Dauie/libft/README.md

 #### ft_memchr:

-searches given string for n bytes and locates first occurrence of character c.
-Function returns pointer to the first found occurrence character c or  pointer to NULL.
+searches the given string for n bytes and locates the first occurrence of character c.
+The function returns pointer to the first found occurrence character c or pointer to NULL.

 #### ft_memcmp: